xumingthepoet/bingo_server/README.md

 Finished.

-It my first erlang project.
+It is my first erlang project.
 And it is a shit.